Generic Name: sodium phosphate, monobasic, monohydrate and sodium phosphate, dibasic, anhydrous

 An evaluation of current literature revealed no clinical experience identifying differences in response between elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

-In the event of overdosage, discontinue infusions containing sodium phosphate immediately and institute corrective therapy to restore depressed serum calcium and to reduce elevated serum sodium levels.
-See WARNINGS, PRECAUTIONS and ADVERSE REACTIONS.
+In the event of overdosage, discontinue infusions containing sodium phosphate immediately and institute corrective therapy to restore depressed serum calcium and to reduce elevated serum sodium levels. (see WARNINGS, PRECAUTIONS and ADVERSE REACTIONS)

 Sodium Phosphates Dosage and Administration

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
-See PRECAUTIONS.